OHDSI/CommonDataModel/Redshift/README.md

 3. Execute the script `OMOP CDM redshift ddl.txt` to create the tables and fields.

 4. Load your data into the schema using COPY commands from Amazon S3.

+5. Repeat to create the results schema, executing the script `OMOP CDM Results redshift ddl.txt`